Iraneus/betamedneed/_services/offers.md

 weight: 6
 ---

-Every week we send out a list of available product offers and promos to interested medical facilities.
+Every week we send out a list of on-going product offers and promos we  can find to interested medical facilities.

 We also share some of the recent offers on our social media handles.

 Contact MedNeed support to join the recepients.